Infoglobo/smart-app-banner/README.md

     <script src="node_modules/smart-app-banner/dist/smart-app-banner.js"></script>
     <script type="text/javascript">
       new SmartBanner({
         daysHidden: 15, // days to hide banner after close button is clicked (defaults to 15)
         daysReminder: 90, // days to hide banner after "VIEW" button is clicked (defaults to 90)
-          appStoreLanguage: 'us', // language code for the App Store (defaults to user's browser language)
+        appStoreLanguage: "us", // language code for the App Store (defaults to user's browser language)
-          title: 'MyPage',
+        title: "MyPage",
-          author: 'MyCompany LLC',
+        author: "MyCompany LLC",
-          button: 'VIEW',
+        button: "VIEW",
         store: {
-              ios: 'On the App Store',
+          ios: "On the App Store",
-              android: 'In Google Play',
+          android: "In Google Play",
-              windows: 'In Windows store'
+          windows: "In Windows store",
         },
         price: {
-              ios: 'FREE',
+          ios: "FREE",
-              android: 'FREE',
+          android: "FREE",
-              windows: 'FREE'
+          windows: "FREE",
-          }
+        },
         // , theme: '' // put platform type ('ios', 'android', etc.) here to force single theme on all device
         // , icon: '' // full path to icon image if not using website icon image
         // , force: 'ios' // Uncomment for platform emulation
-      });
+        // , ios_app_id: '502838820' // uncomment to force ios to only display the js banner (also you must remove the ios meta in your header)
+      })
     </script>
   </body>
 </html>